 Getting attacked by a dog can put you in shock.
 If you, or someone you are with, is bitten, call 9-1-1.
 Not only will the paramedics treat you and, if warranted, take you to a hospital, calling for help documents the incident.

 When a dog bite occurs, the dog may be taken in by animal control.
 If the owner, however, has proof of rabies vaccination, proper licensing from the city of Henderson, and this is a first-time incident for the dog, it may be able to stay in its owner’s possession.

 Getting Medical Treatment

 Do not take a dog bite lightly.
 If paramedics are not called, or if you do not go to the hospital immediately, be sure to consult a physician as soon as possible.
 Consider going to urgent care if your physician is not readily available.

-Once you are cared for medically, it is important to contact the Pacific West Injury Law firm quickly.
+Once you are cared for medically, it is important to contact the Pacific West Injury Law firm quickly to schedule a free consultation with our Henderson dog bite lawyer.
 While you may not be completely healed yet, it is important to establish a relationship with your attorney.
 He can move forward with collecting evidence.
 Witness statements may become foggy with time.
 Prompt follow-up is important.

-A Henderson Dog Bite Injury Lawyer Can Help You
+A Henderson Dog Bite Injury Attorney Can Help You Build a Strong Case

 If you, or a loved one, has suffered from a dog bite, a knowledgeable attorney can help you obtain your rights.
 The experienced staff of Pacific West Injury Law is ready to help you file a claim and receive your deserved compensation.
-Contact us at (702) 602-4878 today.
+Contact us today.